hvysakhan/kennyjacob.github.io/README.md

 	1. Fork this repo
 	2. Clone it to your computer
+	3. Running it locally
-	3. Make an edit or create a new post
+	4. Make an edit or create a new post
-	4. Commit
+	5. Commit
-	5. Push
+	6. Push
-	6. Create a pull request
+	7. Create a pull request

 ### 1. Fork this repo